Seta: Classification uncertain

 In 2017, a description of a new species of basal deuterostome called Saccorhytus was published.
 This animal appears to have seta in the pores along the side of its body.
 However, in 2022, Saccorhytus is considered to be an early ecdysozoan, and was described as having "lacked setae".

 Fungal setae

-In mycology, "setae" refer to dark brown, thick-walled, thorn-like cystidia found in corticioid and poroid fungi in the family Hymenochaetaceae.
+In mycology, "setae" refer to dark-brown, thick-walled, thornlike cystidia found in corticioid and poroid fungi in the family Hymenochaetaceae.
 Though mainly microscopic, the setae of some species may be sufficiently prominent to be visible with a hand lens.

 Plant setae

 In botany, "seta" refers to the stalk supporting the capsule of a moss or liverwort (both closely related in a clade called "Setaphyta"), and supplying it with nutrients.
 The seta is part of the sporophyte and has a short foot embedded in the gametophyte on which it is parasitic.
 Setae are not present in all mosses, but in some species they may reach 15 to 20 centimeters in height.